Frederick Reines: Discovery of the neutrino and the inner workings of stars

 The positron would soon be annihilated by an electron and produce two 0.51 MeV gamma rays, while the neutron would be captured by a proton and release a 2.2 MeV gamma ray.
 This would produce a distinctive signature that could be detected.
-They then realised that by adding cadmium salt to their liquid scintillator they would enhance the neutron capture reaction, resulting in a 9 MeV burst of gamma rays.
+They then realised that by adding cadmium salt to their liquid scintillator they would enhance the neutron capture reaction, resulting in a burst of gamma rays with a total energy of 9 MeV.
 For a neutrino source, they proposed using an atomic bomb.
 Permission for this was obtained from the laboratory director, Norris Bradbury.
+The plan was to detonate a "20-kiloton nuclear bomb, comparable to that dropped on Hiroshima, Japan".
+The detector was proposed to be dropped at the moment of explosion into a hole 40 meters from the detonation site "to catch the flux at its maximum"; it was named "El Monstro".
 Work began on digging a shaft for the experiment when J. M. B. Kellogg convinced them to use a nuclear reactor instead of a bomb.
 Although a less intense source of neutrinos, it had the advantage in allowing for multiple experiments to be carried out over a long period of time.